-Consumer confidence in the economy declined rapidly early in the year
+Consumer confidence in the economy declined in the autumn

 Statistics Finland renewed the data collection method of the consumer confidence indicator in May 2019, and the figures are therefore not comparable with previous figures.
 The age categories of interviewees were altered a little bit and the sample size was reduced somewhat.
 The data content is also more limited, and all questions now concern the person themselves, not their household.
 The components of the new confidence indicator are: the consumer’s own current finances, the consumer’s own finances in 12 months, Finland’s economy in 12 months and the consumer’s spending on consumer durables in the next 12 months compared to the previous 12 months.